Martin Cooper Inventor and Father of the Cell Phone

 Cooper has served on several advisory committees of the U.S. Government including the FCC Technological Advisory Council and the Department of Commerce CSMAC.
 He has been granted eleven patents.

 Cooper holds a B.S. and an M.S. in Electrical Engineering from the Illinois Institute of Technology at which he taught and on whose board of Trustees he serves.

 He has received honorary doctorate degrees from the Illinois Institute of Technology, Strathclyde University in Scotland, Hasselt University in Belgium, and Inha University in Korea.

 Martin Cooper was an officer in the U. S. Navy serving on a destroyer supporting the Republic of Korea during the Korean conflict in 1953; his ship received a commendation from President Syngman Rhee.
 He ultimately served as a submarine officer.

 Cooper lives with his wife, Arlene, in Del Mar, California.
-He has 2 children, 4 grandchildren, and 1 great-grandchild.
+He has 2 children, 4 grandchildren, and 3 great-grandchildren.
 He’s passionate about staying mobile and healthy, continuing to learn every day, and promotes the effective use of the radio spectrum to serve the positive needs of all humanity.